shhwang1/3-Anomaly_Detection/README.md

 #### 1. If the number of samples in the dataset(Glass, Lympho) is small, it is useless to increase n_estimators.
 #### 2. In the case of Shuttle dataset with the largest number of samples, there was a change in performance until the n_estimators reached 200.
 #### 3. Even if the number of samples was enough, increasing n_estimators did not mean improving performance(Annthyroid, Mammography).

+___
+## Conclusion

+#### 1) For anomaly detection, it is very important to determine the threshold that determines whether it is an outlier.
+#### 2) In the case of Isolation Forest, the percentage of the outlier is received as an argument and the threshold is determined by itself.
+#### 3) However, in some cases, the Auto-encoder, which arbitrarily set the threshold value, showed better performance than Isolation Forest.
+#### 4) I think that research on thresholds suitable for datasets and methodologies used is an essential field.